mmazzarolo/tangerine-monorepo/README.md

 # 🍊 Tangerine monorepo

-A _"fast"_ TypeScript-based Node.js monorepo setup powered by esbuild.
+A _"fast"_ TypeScript-based Node.js monorepo setup powered by esbuild & turborepo.
 Feel free to use it as a template/boilerplate for your own monorepos.

-See [__Speed up your TypeScript monorepo with esbuild__](https://mmazzarolo.com/blog/2021-11-06-speed-up-your-typescript-monorepo-with-esbuild/) for more info.
+See [**Speed up your TypeScript monorepo with esbuild**](https://mmazzarolo.com/blog/2021-11-06-speed-up-your-typescript-monorepo-with-esbuild/) for more info.

+**Feb 3rd 2022 update: Tangerine monorepo now uses Turborepo for an even faster process 🔥**

 ## Features

-This monorepo is a boilerplate for TypeScript-based Node.js projects, powered by esbuild.
+This monorepo is a boilerplate for TypeScript-based Node.js projects, powered by esbuild & turborepo.

 - Uses [TypeScript](https://www.typescriptlang.org/) to write code, tests, and scripts.
 - Uses [esbuild](https://esbuild.github.io/) to compile your TypeScript codebase, tests, and scripts.
+- Uses [Turborepo](https://turborepo.org/) as a build system to run scripts from the package root.
 - Uses [tsc CLI](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to type-check the codebase without emitting the compiled files (since they're handled by esbuild).
 No need to keep [TypeScript's Project References](https://www.typescriptlang.org/docs/handbook/project-references.html) up-to-date.
 - Uses [esbuild-runner](https://github.com/folke/esbuild-runner) to run scripts on the fly.
 - Uses [Yarn workspaces](https://yarnpkg.com/features/workspaces) to make it easy to work within the monorepo.
-- Uses [Ultra runner](https://github.com/folke/ultra-runner) to run scripts from the project root.
 - Uses a shareable [ESLint config](./packages/eslint-config) and [Jest config](./packages/jest-config) to provide an extensible linting and testing setup.
 - Uses esbuild + [nodemon](https://github.com/remy/nodemon) to reload the server in development mode (even when workspace dependencies are changed).